 Klaviyo allows you to create and execute messaging Campaigns that are sent to a target audience defined as a List.
 Campaigns are usually created in the UI but it is also possible to programmatically interact with Campaigns via API.

 For more, see:

-The content and creative of a messaging Campaign is stored in a Template.
+The content and design of a messaging Campaign are stored in a Template.
 Templates can contain HTML, CSS, and dynamic tags or logic that use Django syntax.